TPedron/mini-crm/README.md

   - Pagination on the Contact & Tag index endpoints
   - More filter options on the Contact index endpoint
   - Contact Show endpoint (`/api/v1/contacts/:contact_uuid`)
-  - Improve the Postman suite to validate response JSON returned and autoset environment variables.
+  - Improve the Postman suite to validate response JSON returned.